Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Many devices have switches or push buttons that can be hacked by the Bricklet.
 Remote controls are good examples for it.

+Below you can find a connection diagram that shows a possible setup if you want to operate a switch with the Industrial Quad Relay Bricklet.

 .. image:: /Images/Kits/hardware_hacking_idq_switch.jpg
    :scale: 100 %
    :alt: Example schematic: Industrial Quad Relay Bricklet bypassing switch